-The references of the variable in the project are shown as links in the lower panel part.
-If you click on the link, the block to which the variable is referred is highlighted on the workspace.
+The variable references are shown as links in the lower panel part.
+If you click on the link, the block to which the variable is referred is highlighted in the workspace.

 Drag-and-drop a variable to place it in the circuit program as an input block.